• Skip to main content

 Below are the definition and meaning of “oikutsu desu ka”.

-• oikutsu desu ka – おいくつですか : a polite expression of “nan sai desu ka” which means ‘how old are you?’ in Japanese.
+• oikutsu desu ka – おいくつですか : the polite version of “nan sai desu ka” which means ‘how old are you?’ in Japanese.

-• ikutsu – いくつ : a noun widely used to mean ‘how many’, ‘how old’, or ‘what number’ in Japanese.
-It can be considered as an indefinite numeral.
+• ikutsu – いくつ : a noun widely used to mean ‘what number’, ‘how many’, ‘how old’, or such in Japanese.

-From these two components, we can understand that “oikutsu” is a Japanese polite expression for ‘how old’.
-We can use it to ask someone’s age in a polite way in Japanese.
+From these two components, we can understand that “oikutsu” is literally the Japanese polite word for ‘how old’.
+So, we can use it to ask someone’s age politely in Japanese.

 Then, let me explain how to use “oikutsu desu ka” through the example sentence below.